r1chardj0n3s/angboard/README.md

 `npm install` installs stuff in the `packages.json` file and `bower install` installs things from the `bower.json` file.

-Note: Python from requirements.txt for Flask are installed in .node- virtualenv by the above.
+Note: Python from `requirements.txt` for Flask are installed in `.node-virtualenv` by the above.

 And use a separate shell to fire up the grunt server: